 Yoga can be what you want it to be.
-It can be vigorous and can work on your core like no other exercise.
-However, it can also be restorative and relaxing, calming your mind and body, and therefore, putting you to sleep.
+It can be vigorous and strengthen your core like no other exercise.
+However, it can also be restorative, relaxing, calming to mind and body, thereby helping you fall asleep.

 - Place the right hand on the left knee while twisting your torso to the left side.

 - Twist from the base of your spine to the shoulders.

 - Make sure you are not lifting your body off the mat.
 Also, while stretching, be careful that you don’t hurt your lower back.

 - Your left hand will be placed on the mat, just behind your hips.